-5.1.1 The potential impacts from the route alignment are thought to be consistent throughout the five sections of the route.
-Therefore there is no need to address the impacts for each section separately, instead the impacts shall be outlined for the route corridor as a whole and not divided into sections.
+5.1.1 The potential impacts of the proposed scheme are considered to be consistent throughout the five sections.
+Therefore impacts are outlined below for the route corridor as a whole and not divided into sections.

 5.2 Generic Impact Assessment